-- Manufacturer materials mimic what would be found in a 40-55% relative humidity environment.
-Consequently, it is pre-acclimated to the green zone conditions found in the chart below. - To maintain proper relative humidity levels, above 40% and below 55% RH, use of the following equipment is recommended.
+- To maintain proper relative humidity levels, above 40% and below 55% RH, use of the following equipment is recommended.
 Failure to maintain humidity range can result in damage to the wood floor. - Air conditioner (of proper size and in working order) - Dehumidifier (if required) to prevent relative humidity levels above 55% Whole House Humidifier (of proper size and in working order) (if required) to maintain relative humidity levels above 40%. - Acclimation is NOT SIMPLY A MATTER OF TIME!
-It is based on what the living conditions in the house will be. - This product is not approved for Radiant Heat.
+It is based on what the living conditions in the house will be.
+Check Manufacturer Climate Control & Radiant Heat Guide for more details.